Video search engine: Repositories with video searcher

 Provides accommodation in video files stored on its servers and usually has an integrated search engine that searches through videos uploaded by its users.
 One of the first web repositories, or at least the most famous are the portals Vimeo, Dailymotion and YouTube.

 Their searches are often based on reading the metadata tags, titles and descriptions that users assign to their videos.
 The disposal and order criterion of the results of these searches are usually selectable between the file upload date, the number of viewings or what they call the relevance.
 Still, sorting criteria are nowadays the main weapon of these websites, because the positioning of videos is important in terms of promotion.

 Video searchers repositories

-They are websites specialized in searching videos across the network or certain pre-selected repositories.
+They are websites specialised in searching videos across the network or certain pre-selected repositories.
 They work by web spiders that inspect the network in an automated way to create copies of the visited websites, which will then be indexed by search engines, so they can provide faster searches.